Lambosaurus/STM32X/Docs/GPIO.md

 # GPIO
-This module controls the processors GPIO blocks to control the pins
+This module allows basic IO functionality of the GPIO blocks.

 The header is available [here](../Lib/GPIO.h).